-The introductory pharmacy practice experience service (IPPE Service) course will be offered throughout your professional years in the pharmacy program (P1-P4).
-This service component is required as a portion of your IPPE hours and will help you meet overall program outcomes.
-The hours designated for each year constitute a progression requirement that must be completed prior to advancement to the next year of the academic program.
+The introductory pharmacy practice experience service (IPPE Service) course will be offered throughout the professional years in the program (P1-P4).
+This service component is required as a portion of the IPPE hours and helps meet overall program outcomes.
+The hours designated for each year constitute a progression requirement.

-In the P1 year, you will complete one shadowing experience with an assigned P4 student during the academic year.
-You will spend a minimum of three hours at the practice site with the P4 student with an additional hour spent reflecting on the experience.
+In the P1 year, students will complete one shadowing experience with an assigned P4 student during the academic year, spending a minimum of three hours at the practice site with the P4 student, and an additional hour spent writing a reflection on the experience.

-In your P2 and P3 years, you will complete one, 4 hour, service experience each semester.
-You will also write two reflections during the P2 year and two reflections during the P3 year on your experiences.
+In the P2 and P3 years, students will complete one 4 hour service experience each semester.
+Students will also write two reflections during the P2 year and two reflections during the P3 year on the experiences.

-In your P4 year, you will work with your preceptor and P1 assigned students to identify one time during the year that your P1 student can come and shadow you.
-You are also responsible for working with your preceptor to see what documentation is required by the site for the P1 student to be present.
-A reflection of the experience must be completed.
+In the P4 year, students will work with a preceptor and an assigned P1 student to identify one time during the year that the P1 student can shadow the P4 student at their rotation site.
+P4 students are also responsible for working with the preceptor to see what documentation is required by the site for the P1 student to be present.
+An evaluation of the P1 student and a reflection of the experience must be completed.
 (Total 20 hours) Please refer to course syllabus for further detail